Japanese style moxibustion and treatment tools are unique…

 How Often Should Treatment be Applied?

 This varies from case to case but generally for acute conditions it may be advised you come twice in the first week and then reassess the treatment plan if possible.
 For chronic conditions often starting with weekly visits, then spacing out fortnightly, then every third week and so on as signs change and symptoms resolve.
-Each treatment has a progressive accumulative effect on previous treatments, so the treatment tends to “hold” longer each time usually.
+Each treatment has a progressive accumulative effect on previous treatments, so the treatment tends to “hold” longer each time.
+Recommended changes in daily living will generally support treatments and reduce frequency or length of treatment plans.
+Working together as a team engenders best results.